led02/card10_firmware/README.md

 To flash the bootloader, go to the `bootloader` directory and follow the steps above.

 To execute the bootloader, turn off card10, press the lower right button and turn on.
 Connect card10 via a USB cable to a computer and mount the file system.
 You can now copy your card10.bin file to the file system.
-Eject the drive (IMPORTANT!) via your operating system.
+Eject the drive (IMPORTANT!) via your operating system (`umount` and `sync` is not enough).
 Turn card10 off and back on again.
 It will try to boot the image.

 IMPORTANT: The prototypes have the USB data lines reversed.
 Use the provided USB adapter to connect card10.